 - Pulverize Turbinado sugar in blender or food processor.
 Beat sugar, eggs, vanilla, and Frangelico in mixing bowl.
 Add egg mixture to chocolate mixture and mix well.
 Stir in flour, salt and chocolate chips until just blended.

 - Pour into greased 8-inch square baking pan.
-Bake at 325 degrees for 20-30 minutes or until wooden toothpick comes out clean.
+Bake at 325 degrees for 20 to 30 minutes or until wooden toothpick comes out clean.
 Cool completely.